Vuokatti Hiihto is an Euroloppet race.

 Do you want to use the advantages of a Euroloppet passport owner?

-• At least in the 2nd starting group at the Euroloppet races
+• At least in the 2nd starting block at the Euroloppet races

 * If you will order your Euroloppet passport now you have to do your Vuokatti Hiihto registration after you have got your Euroloppet passport number to e-mail.